VincentGijsen/rfexplorer/README.md

 Automatically exported from code.google.com/p/rfexplorer Initially located on google servers, we migrated into Github when google decided to stop their services.

+### Note regarding this fork (https://github.com/VincentGijsen/rfexplorer)

+Ive made some very modest changes to make this great software work with an arduino and CC2500.
+If you feel this software is for you, please considder buying a true RFExplorer device, this mearly some attempt to mimic the bare basics, without any calibration, or proper verification of the sampled signals!

+don't expect acurate results, when using this modified version, with the arduino code, somewhere within my github account,  BUY THE REAL STUFF